-Alliums are spectacular plants, so it’s worth saving a few seeds to sow in spring to grow more for the garden.
+Alliums are spectacular plants, so it’s worth saving a few seeds to grow more for the garden.

 If you want to keep the seedheads in the garden for winter interest, try tapping the seeds directly into a paper bag.
 You could also re-use the cut seedheads in indoor displays.